Program Information

 Our retention program provides formerly incarcerated and system-impacted students with a space on campus to meet and study, academic tutoring and advising, peer coaching, leadership development, student employment, community events, and workshops on how to navigate UCLA.

-- Underground Scholars Initiative: We support USI, a student org that supports formerly incarcerated students by building community, hosting events, and engaging on campus.
+• Student Organizations: We support student orgs that support, or advocate for, formerly incarcerated and system-impacted students by building community, hosting events, and engaging on campus.

-- Leadership Development: We provide training and opportunities for students to engage as leaders in BUS, USI, and the broader community.
+• Leadership Development: We provide training and opportunities for students to engage as leaders in BUS, formerly incarcerated and system-impacted (FISI) student groups, and the broader community.
 We do this through political education, creating opportunities for students to teach & present their research, creating supported leadership roles for students, and connecting students to other leaders and mentors at UCLA and beyond.

-- Space & Other Resources: We have dedicated space in Student Activities Center B44 where students can meet, study, get support, coffee/tea, and free printing.
+• Space & Other Resources: We have dedicated space in Bruin Resource Center B44 where students can meet, study, get support, coffee/tea, and free printing.

-- Graduation: We hold a yearly graduation celebration and support students with the purchase of a cap and gown.
+• End Of Year Celebration: We hold a yearly end-of-year celebration and support students with the purchase of a cap and gown.

 Advocacy

-We advocate for currently and formerly incarcerated students and their families.
-In addition to individual advocacy for students on campus and on parole/probation, we engage in local, state, and national policy advocacy to remove barriers and create opportunity for currently and formerly incarcerated people.
+We advocate for currently and formerly incarcerated students, as well as their families.
+In addition to individual advocacy for students on campus and on parole/probation, we engage in local, state, and national policy advocacy to remove barriers and create opportunities for currently and formerly incarcerated people.
 We also train formerly incarcerated and system-impacted students to be policy advocates.

-- Access to Higher Education: Were working to build a prison to university pipeline by increasing the number of formerly incarcerated people in higher education.
-We do this in our own program and also by supporting students advocating for policies that increase access to higher education for all currently and formerly incarcerated people.
+• Access to Higher Education: We are working to build a prison-to-university pipeline by increasing the number of formerly incarcerated people in higher education.
+We do this in our own program and also by supporting students who advocate for policies that increase access to higher education for all currently and formerly incarcerated individuals.

-- Legislative Advocacy: In partnership with the Berkely Underground Scholars Policy Institute, we train and supports students in leading state legislative advocacy efforts to pass bills in support of incarcerated and formerly incarcerated students.
+• Legislative Advocacy: In partnership with the Berkeley Underground Scholars Policy Fellow Program, we train and support students in leading state legislative advocacy efforts to pass bills in support of incarcerated and formerly incarcerated students.

 Wellness

-- Wellness Retreat: We host a yearly wellness retreat to allow student to decompress and build community.
+• Wellness Workshops: We host wellness workshops to allow students to decompress and build community.

-- We hold wellness events on and off campus such as, community circles, art therapy, and socials.
+• We hold wellness events on and off campus, such as community circles, connection to therapy and wellness support, and socials.